wallarm/api-firewall/demo/kubernetes/README.md

 * The OpenAPI 3.0 specification for **httpbin** API is located in the file `volumes/helm/api-firewall.yaml` under the `manifest.body` path.
 Using this specification, API Firewall will validate whether requests and responses sent to the application address match the application API schema.

     This specification does not define the [original API schema of **httpbin**](https://httpbin.org/spec.json).
-To demonstrate more transparently the API Firewall features, we have explicitly converted and stricten the original OpenAPI 2.0 schema and saved the changed specification to `volumes/helm/api-firewall.yaml` > `manifest.body`.
+To demonstrate more transparently the API Firewall features, we have explicitly converted and complicated the original OpenAPI 2.0 schema and saved the changed specification to `volumes/helm/api-firewall.yaml` > `manifest.body`.
 * `Makefile` is the configuration file defining Docker routines.
-* `docker-compose.yml` is the file defining the following cofiguration for running the temporary Kubernetes cluster:
+* `docker-compose.yml` is the file defining the following configuration for running the temporary Kubernetes cluster:

     * The [**kind**](https://kind.sigs.k8s.io/) node building based on [this Dockerfile](https://github.com/wallarm/api-firewall/blob/main/demo/kubernetes/docker/Dockerfile).
     * Deployment of the DNS server providing simultaneous Kubernetes ad Docker service discovery.